saitoht/SpinTex2D/README.md

 - plt_2Dfermi: This should be True when you plot the spin texture
 - plt_arrow: plot arrows (sx,sy) in the case of spin_direction="z"
 - plt_spol: plot spin polarization values with color bar or not
+- efshmin,efshmax: min/max of ef_shift if sw_search=True
+- ediv: energy division in eV
+- sw_search: search appropriate energy level for plotting or not